20 Pantry Snacks Every New Mom Should Have After Baby - Baby Chick

 Canned salmon

 Canned salmon is a quick protein source to have in your pantry.
-Fatty fish, like salmon, is full of omega fatty acids, which help with collagen production and postpartum hair loss.3
+Fatty fish, like salmon, are full of omega fatty acids, which help with collagen production and postpartum hair loss.3

 5. Whole Grain, Limited Ingredient Crackers